 Or there were the times (many of them) that we'd grab a blanket, a tin of these cookies, more hot chocolate, and then jump in the car and drive around the different communities in our area looking at all the Christmas lights and decorations.

 With Christmas music gently playing on the car radio, we were safe, warm, and blessed to be together.

 These were the cookies our boys always left out for Santa, along with a big glass of milk on Christmas Eve.

 Santa never disappointed, and always finished them off leaving only a few crumbs behind, which is why they're so aptly named Santa's Favorite Sugar Cookies.

 Don't forget the reindeer:

 Being the animal-loving family we are, we always fed Santa's reindeer, too.

 On Christmas Eve we'd toss apple and carrot chunks up on the roof for the reindeer to munch on while Santa was busy leaving presents under the tree.

-On Christmas morning, our boys would run down to the tree, then check the plate to see if Santa had liked the cookies they’d left for him, then head outside to see if the reindeer had enjoyed their snack of carrots and apples.
+On Christmas morning, our boys would run down to the tree, then to the plate to see if Santa had liked the cookies they'd left for him, then quickly head outside to see if the reindeer had enjoyed their snack of carrots and apples.